Tooth Decay From Baby Bottle: Treatment and Prevention

 The causes of baby bottle tooth decay are varied and can be easy to miss if you're not aware of them.
 One of the primary culprits is prolonged exposure to sugary liquids, such as formula, breast milk, or juice.
 When a baby's teeth are exposed to these drinks for long periods without being cleaned properly, it can lead to tooth decay.

 Another factor that contributes to this condition is poor oral hygiene.
-If parents neglect their child's dental health by not brushing their teeth or failing to take them for regular check-ups with a dentist, they become more susceptible to developing tooth decay.
+If parents neglect their child's dental health by not brushing their teeth or failing to take them for regular check-ups with a dentist in Phoenix, AZ, they become more susceptible to developing tooth decay.

 Baby bottle tooth decay can also occur when babies fall asleep with bottles in their mouths.
 The liquid pools around the teeth and gums, which create an environment where harmful bacteria thrive, leading to cavities and other dental issues.